grabz8/solipsis/navigatorRunnerPlugin/navigatorRunnerAx/ReadMe.txt

 	The COM+ 1.0 Support option builds the COM+ 1.0 library into your skeleton application, making COM+ 1.0 classes, objects, and functions available to you.

+	To register this ActiveX (for Internet Explorer), use regsvr32 binary regsvr32 /s /c "navigatorRunnerAx.dll"
 /////////////////////////////////////////////////////////////////////////////